plomgrading/plom/doc/source/linux_installation.md

 ```
 Note `python3 -m pip` is some kind of workaround for old OSes.
 On Ubuntu 20.04, you should be able to just use "pip", but inspect output to be sure.
+Similarly, on new enough systems, you don't need to pip install a new `setuptools`.

 At this point `pip install --user .` from inside the Plom source tree should pull
 in the remaining dependencies.